What is Work for the Dole?

-After being in jobactive for 12 months, and in return for income support, job seekers are required to undertake an approved activity for six months each year they remain unemployed to meet their mutual obligation requirements.
-Work for the Dole is one of a number of approved activities a job seeker may choose to meet their activity requirement.
-Since the commencement of jobactive, around 21% of people who have undertaken an activity participate in Work for the Dole.
+After being in jobactive for 12 months, and in return for income support, job seekers are required to undertake an approved activity for 6 months each year they remain unemployed to meet their mutual obligation requirements.
+From 1 October 2021, some job seekers will also have to complete a Six Month Activity Requirement.
+Work for the Dole is one of a number of approved activities a job seeker may choose to meet their activity requirements.

 Other approved activities include paid work, the National Work Experience Program, the Career Transitions Assistance Program, voluntary work, accredited training and study, PaTH Employability Skills Training, PaTH Internships, and accredited language, literacy and numeracy courses.

 Who hosts a Work for the Dole activity?

 Only not-for-profit or government organisations can host a Work for the Dole activity.
 Work for the Dole activities cannot displace paid work.

 From 2015 to the present, around 5,600 Host Organisations have participated in the program.

 How does Work for the Dole help people who are looking for work?